HKUST-Aerial-Robotics/FC-Planner/README.md

 </p>

 Afterwards, you will obtain the discrete trajectory in ```src/hierarchical_coverage_planner/solution/Traj/TrajInfoMBS.txt```.
 You can use this coverage trajectory to capture the images of the target, and then reconstruct it.
 The detailed step can be found in [vis tool doc](./FC-Planner/vis_tool/README.md).
 The reconstruction result is depicted in the right gif.

+#### • Use in Your Application

+If you have successfully run the simulation and want to use FC-Planner in your project, please explore the launch files in ```src/hierarchical_coverage_planner/launch```.
+Important parameters that may be changed in your usage.
+Notably, FC-Planner accepts ***surface point cloud*** as input, so you may be careful about the type of your data.

 ## 🔌 Plug-in Packages